engnr-a/Java-personal-notebooks/Note2.md

 }
 ```
 **(F) Predicate, Consumer, Function, Supplier**

 **Types of Functional Interfaces:**

-A Predicate Interface is a functional interface used to filter a collection of objects.
+A **predicate** Interface is a functional interface used to filter a collection of objects.
 It performs a test/conditional\
 check on the object.
 The Filter interface from previous sections is a typical example of predicates.

-A Consumer Interface is used to consume data, acts as a sink for the filtered or processed data.
-The final data will be
+A **consumer** Interface is used to consume data, acts as a sink for the filtered or processed data.
+The final data will be\
 consumed: printout to screen, store in database e.t.c.
 Its method is usually named accept().

-The Functional interface is the function/method that is typically used to transform data from e.g. type T to type R. Its\
+The **functional** interface is the function/method that is typically used to transform data from e.g. type T to type R. Its\
 apply method typically does transformation operations.
-Below is the use of both Predicate, Functional, and Consumer Functional interface by a method to perform filtering,\
-transforming and consuming operation.

 1. Predicate interface
 ```java
 public interface Predicate<T>{